alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 let c; // Works!
 ```

-<SmallNote label="">JSDoc has loads of features, but we'll only explore the features that enable us to use TypeScript features using JSDoc syntax.</SmallNote>

-The majority of your JSDoc comments will be used for typing variables, function arguments, and return types.
-This is done using `@type`, `@param`, and `@returns`.
+The majority of your JSDoc block tags will be used for typing variables, arguments, and return types.
+The block tags for those are `@type`, `@param`, and `@returns`.

 ```js
 /**